zhwa/mlir-example/book/Chapter-12-Transformer.md

 ## 12.1 Transformer Block Architecture

 Before implementing code, we must understand what a transformer block computes and why its components matter.
-Modern transformer architectures (GPT-3, GPT-4, LLaMA, Claude) share a common structure: stacked transformer blocks, each containing attention and feedforward sub-layers with layer normalization and residual connections.
+Modern transformer architectures (GPT, LLaMA, DeepSeek) share a common structure: stacked transformer blocks, each containing attention and feedforward sub-layers with layer normalization and residual connections.
 This section dissects the architecture, explaining each component's purpose and how they interact.

 **The Standard Transformer Block**.
 A transformer block processes input `x` (shape: `[seq_len, d_model]`) through two main sub-layers: